-Like many U.S. military brats, I struggle with the concept of “home.”
+- I often struggle with the concept of “home.”
 When people ask me where I’m from, I usually answer depending on how I’m feeling that day.
-Sometimes it’s Japan, the Philippines, New Mexico, Washington D.C., Washington State, Maryland, or recently China ….
+Sometimes it’s Japan, the Philippines, New Mexico, Washington D.C., Washington State, or Maryland.
 More often than not, I just say that I’m from all over and leave it at that.

 I believe that one of the main ways to bridge gaps in cross-cultural empathy and understanding is to journey out of one’s comfort zone, and I try to create personal connections everywhere I go.
-I am passionate about international education, women and children’s rights, identity politics, and how post-imperialism and colonialism shape the Asian diaspora.
+I am passionate about decolonizing international education, women and children’s rights, identity politics, and how post-imperialism and colonialism shape the Asian diaspora.

-One of my main goals when teaching is to incorporate lessons on having tolerance and respect for others.
+Teaching as a grad student in the US and then abroad in China for a few years has been an incredibly humbling experience.
+One of my main goals when I’m in the classroom (or virtual classroom over the pandemic) is to incorporate lessons on having tolerance and respect for others.
 Another is to show others that it is possible to build connections with people from all over and find commonality.

 From time to time, I share my travel photography on instagram.
 Follow me at https://www.instagram.com/living.between.the.lines/

 “In the end, she became more than what she expected.
 She became the journey, and like all journeys, she did not end, she just simply changed directions and kept going.”R.M.
 Drake